50-Course/50-Course/README.md

 </div>

-Hi, I'm Eri, Africa's passionate developer, senior software engineer with over 6 years of invaluable experience in the dynamic tech landscape. actively working Python, Java, Typescript and Go.
+Hi, I'm Eri, Africa's passionate developer, senior software engineer with over 6 years of invaluable experience in the dynamic tech landscape. actively with working Python, Java, Typescript and Go.
 I have been involved in building perfomant projects from zero to one.
 My expertise spans across backend, and full-stack platforms, and I have a strong passion for open-source software and community-driven projects.

 <div align="center">